I have always been a do-it-yourself kind of guy.

 I got pretty decent at stippling over time, so I decided to offer that as a service.

-It's now 2022 and I am currently learning how to Cerakote by refinishing several of my own handguns and small parts to compliment my stippling service.
+In 2022 I learned how to do Cerakote refinishing to offer as a service for handgun frames, slides, and their associated small parts to compliment my stippling service.

-The company name of "Ready For Violence" is my way of advocating for always being prepared for a worse case scenario where you might have to defend yourself and your loved ones against an act of violence.
+The company name of "Ready For Violence" is my way of advocating for always being prepared for a worst-case scenario where you might have to defend yourself and your loved ones against an act of violence.

-I personally carry a firearm with a spare magazine 14 hours a day, 7 days a week, and I use the products that I make to do that.
+I personally carry a handgun with a spare magazine 14 hours a day, 7 days a week, and I only use the products that I make to do that.

 I also use those same products to regularly compete in USPSA and IDPA action pistol matches rather than use typical competition "race" gear because I want to make sure my products perform well in a stressful and fast paced environment.